elysia-best/elysia-best/README.md

 - 👀 I’m interested in Gu Qin, Han Fu, Music
 - 🌱 I’m currently learning C++/JavaScript/TypeScript
 - 💞️ I’m looking to collaborate on Linux-Muilti-Arch-Store
-- 📫 How to reach me mailto:kk2246#wfd.edu.ug
+- 📫 How to reach me mailto:ganyuanzhen#my.swjtu.edu.cn

 <!---
 ganyuanzhen/ganyuanzhen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.